Shell evacuates foreign staff from Iraq's Basra Gas project - executives

-Operations at the gas project were not affected by the evacuation and work was continuing normally, overseen by Iraqi engineers, Iraqi officials said.
+"Shell confirms that as result of a security breach at the accommodation camp of Basra Gas Company, we have temporarily relocated Shell secondees," Shell said in emailed comments.
+"All staff and contractors are safe and BGC production is not impacted," Shell said.

+It said the staff, evacuated for security reasons, would work remotely and it did not anticipate any short-term impact on production from the Basra Gas Company, which project officials say is around 900 million standard cubic feet per day.
+Shell said it was working with its Iraqi state partner to solve the pay issue and hoped the evacuated staff could resume work onsite as soon as possible.

+Iraqi officials, speaking on condition of anonymity, also said they were seeking a quick solution to pay the delayed salaries and that the gas project, overseen by Iraqi engineers, was functioning normally.
 "Shell's evacuation is a precautionary and temporary measure and its foreign staff will provide advice and perform their duties remotely for now," a senior Basra Gas Company official said.

-Iraqi security officials providing security at the Basra Gas Company said Wednesday's protest was limited and did not pose a threat, adding that the situation was secured.
-Most energy companies in Iraq's south laid off workers to cut costs after oil prices crashed amid the coronavirus crisis.
+Iraqi officials providing security at the Basra Gas Company said Wednesday's protest, which was also close to a Shell compound, was limited and under control.
+Most energy companies in Iraq's south cut wages or laid off workers to cut costs after oil prices fell because of the coronavirus crisis.
+In April, benchmark Brent crude fell to its lowest levels in more than 20 years.

 - READ MORE ON: